 Scripture List to Pray through

 One additional aspect of praying scriptures back to God is having a ready list of verses that you can use to pray.
 One way to do this is with the use of a bible concordance.
 These books include an exhaustive list of words that are used in the bible.
 It allows you to focus in on a topic that you may be wanting to create a prayer strategy for and find specific promises that stick out for your individual prayer needs.

 Additionally you can be intentional during your quiet time with God and listen to the holy spirit for promises, commands, and verses that can be used as rhema for your war room prayer.

 During my study, and prayer journaling time I have been creating lists of prayer points and scriptures to use when praying over different needs that I come across both for myself and for others.
 Here are some ideas of scriptures to use to pray for different subjects

 - Praying scriptures for guidance and direction

-Pray the scriptures daily for an improved prayer life
+Pray the scriptures daily for a deeper spiritual life

 Living a life of prayer has been a cornerstone of the Christian faith since the beginning.
 Praying the scriptures is an often-neglected yet powerful strategy to incorporate into your prayer life.
 When we take the time to biblical study and then pray those words back to God in our own words, we are aligning our prayers with his promises, tuning our ears to His voice, and growing and strengthening our faith.

 Through this simple practice, we can open up greater communication with God and receive more answers from Him than ever before.
 You don’t have to be overly creative or use fancy language – just trust that His Spirit will interpret your simple conversations back to Him as an act of worship.
 Start praying the scriptures today and see God’s power unlocked in your life.

 Make a commitment with yourself right now and start spending time in conversation and communion with Him every day – He’s ready to hear what you have to say!